5haw4/RegisterAndUploadWeb/README.md

  # Please note:
 - All your posts and images are publicly visible to ALL app / website visitors.
-- Do NOT use this project / parts of this project in a commercial use without my written approval.
+- Do NOT use this project / parts of this project in a commercial projects without my written approval.

 # How to Make This Project Work:
 - Create MySQL database and import this starter [sql file](https://raw.githubusercontent.com/5haw4/RegisterAndUploadWeb/master/register_and_upload.sql)